“Hit and Run” Accidents

-If you were involved in a hit-and-run accident in Tampa or Hillsborough County, FL, then it is important to contact an experienced criminal defense attorney before making any statements to law enforcement or an insurance company.
+If you were involved in a hit-and-run accident in Tampa, Hillsborough County, or any of the surrounding Tampa Bay areas, then it is important to contact an experienced criminal defense attorney BEFORE making any statements to law enforcement or an insurance company.

 Our attorneys are familiar with the procedures used in the “Hit-and-Run Units” of the Tampa Police Department, Hillsborough County Sheriff’s Office, the Florida Highway Patrol, and other local law enforcement agencies throughout the greater Tampa Bay area.